wit0k/dw/README.md

 * New option -s, which allows to specify a local file or folder or am URL for processing
 * -i would accept input file containing URLs or Hashes
 * Documentation update

+Ver.
+0.4.9:
+* Cosmetic fix to logic of -s option in case of URL treatment